nothua/KYC360MockAPI/README.md

 - startDate: Start date for filtering.
 - endDate: End date for filtering.
 - countries: Array of countries for filtering.
+### GET /entity/generate
+Generates mock entities for given count.

+Query Parameters:
+- count: The number of mock entities to be generated.

+## Tests
+### EntityControllerTests
+Unit tests for `EntityController` to verify the behavior of its actions.
 ## Reasoning Behind the Approach
 ### Organization
 Usage of classes and separation of repositories and the controller for easy maintenance and testing environment.